arapulido/katacoda-scenarios/autoscaling-k8s/step3_1.md

 ![Screenshot of replicas metric](./assets/frontend_replicas.png)

 Save the graph and add another "Timeseries" graph to the dashboard.
-This time select `kubernetes.cpu.user.total` as metric and `kube_deployment:frontend` as filter.
+This time select `kubernetes.cpu.usage.total` as metric and `kube_deployment:frontend` as filter.

 Save the graph and add another "Timeseries" graph to the dashboard.
 This time select `kubernetes.memory.usage` as metric and `kube_deployment:frontend` as filter.